knightedcodemonkey/duel/README.md

 It should work similarly for a CJS-first project.
 Except, your package.json file would use `"type": "commonjs"` and the dual build directory is in `dist/esm`.

+> [!IMPORTANT]
+> This works best if your CJS-first project uses file extensions in _relative_ specifiers.
+That is acceptable in CJS and [required in ESM](https://nodejs.org/api/esm.html#import-specifiers). `duel` does not rewrite bare specifiers or remap relative specifiers to directory indexes.

+> [!NOTE]
+> While `duel` runs it briefly swaps in a temporary package.json with the needed `type`; your original file is restored when the build finishes.

+### Build orientation

+`duel` infers the primary vs dual build orientation from your `package.json` `type`:

+- `"type": "module"` → primary ESM, dual CJS
+- `"type": "commonjs"` → primary CJS, dual ESM

 ### Output directories

 If you prefer to have both builds in directories inside of your defined `outDir`, you can use the `--dirs` option.